More Work

 Putting the “neigh” in neighborhood

 Chenal Downs is a beautiful, private, gated, equestrian-centered community with estate-sized five-acre home sites, forested greenbelts, ponds, and nature-trails.
 But before it was developed and ready for photography, they needed to sell lots in the area.
-This campaign helped accomplish this by building excitement through equating the natural beauty and majesty of horses with the planned community aesthetic.
+This campaign succeeded by building excitement—drawing a connection between the natural beauty and majesty of horses and the community’s planned aesthetic.
+And it helped sell multiple lots worth millions of dollars.

 Roles: copywriting, creative direction; developed with Stone-Ward-Little Rock